 Questions about teaching online?
 This post on SocialScienceSpace answers all your pressing questions, from tools and basics and to meeting student needs and course requirements, by bringing together free resources drawn from social and behavioural science.

-In the recording below, online learning expert, Dr Tom Chatfield, and instructional designer, Elspeth Timmans, debate key questions from faculty members about transitioning to teaching online full time.
+In this video, online learning expert, Dr Tom Chatfield, and instructional designer, Elspeth Timmans, debate key questions and share their top tips for teaching remotely.

 We’re aware that with online interactions and pressure to provide students with the support they need, achieving work-life balance might seem more challenging than usual.